Riverdale Season 3 Episode 6 – TV Review

 The mine shaft where the lying witnesses were hiding was covered in Gryphons & Gargoyles runic symbols.
 Spooky.

 Oh, and Veronica wears her spelunking cape when she sneaks into Hermione’s office.
-Not all heroes wear capes.
-But like her father, Veronica isn’t one for modesty.
+Not all heroes wear capes, but I’m glad Riverdale is willing to be brave.